joel-sparc/myHealth/UsersGuide.md

 ####Order a Test
 On the Android client, open the redHatRA application.

 Enter the URL of the Patient Care Facility in the upper text field.
-If the Patient Care Facility is running on localhost then the URL will be tcp://10.0.2.2:1883
+If the Patient Care Facility is running on the same machine as the Android client then the URL of the Patient Care Facility will be tcp://10.0.2.2:1883

 Enter "9" in the lower text field to represent the ID of the patient and click the "connect" button.
 Note that this connection is per-patient and represents a vested interest in this patient.
 In a real-world scenario, several doctors and/or nurses would likely have a vested interest in the same patient and any given doctor or nurse would have a vested interest in multiple patients.